Samuel1236w/PRODIGY_CS_04/README.md

   - Logs each key pressed, including special keys (e.g., Shift, Ctrl, Space).
   - Saves keypress logs with timestamps in a file (keylog.txt).
   - Stops logging when the Esc key is pressed.

+SETUP

+Make sure you have Python 3.x installed on your machine.
+You will also need to install the pynput library, which is used to listen to keyboard events.
+   - Install Python (if not already installed):
+   - Download and install Python from python.org.
+   - Install Required Libraries:
+   - Install the pynput library using pip by running the following command in your terminal or command prompt:
+       - pip install pynput